Infinite temperature at zero energy: Feynman-Kitaev Clock Model

 \section{Feynman-Kitaev Clock Model}

-Our construction of volume-law-entangled ground states is based on the Feynman-Kitaev clock (\FKclock{}) model~\cite[Chapter~14]{Kitaev2002book}.
+Our construction of volume-law-entangled ground states is based on the Feynman-Kitaev clock (FK clock) model~\cite[Chapter~14]{Kitaev2002book}.
 This model is designed to embed the result of a quantum computation in a Hamiltonian ground state.
 In its original context, it was intended to show that finding the ground state of a \(k\)-local Hamiltonian is, in general, hard.
 (It is QMA complete~\cite{Kitaev2002book}.)

-By introducing periodic boundary conditions to the \FKclock{} model, we demonstrate that it can be used to embed any Floquet eigenstate of a quantum circuit into the ground state of a local Hamiltonian.
+By introducing periodic boundary conditions to the FK clock model, we demonstrate that it can be used to embed any Floquet eigenstate of a quantum circuit into the ground state of a local Hamiltonian.

-In \autoref{subsec:OpenClock} we review the \FKclock{} construction, which takes as input a quantum circuit, and produces a Hamiltonian whose ground state contains the output of the quantum circuit.
-Then we introduce periodic boundary conditions in \autoref{subsec:PeriodicClock}, and demonstrate that the new Hamiltonian eigenstates are related to \qestates{} of the input circuit.
+In \autoref{subsec:OpenClock} we review the FK clock construction, which takes as input a quantum circuit, and produces a Hamiltonian whose ground state contains the output of the quantum circuit.
+Then we introduce periodic boundary conditions in \autoref{subsec:PeriodicClock}, and demonstrate that the new Hamiltonian eigenstates are related to Floquet states of the input circuit.
 In \autoref{subsec:MBClock}, we extend the clock model to a geometrically local many-body Hamiltonian.
-Finally, in \autoref{subsec:VolumeLawEEE} we prove that eigenstates of the clock model have volume-law entanglement provided the \qestates{} of the input circuit obey (diagonal) ETH.
+In \autoref{subsec:VolumeLawEEE} we prove the main result of the section: that eigenstates of the clock model have volume-law entanglement provided the Floquet states of the input circuit obey (diagonal) ETH.
+Finally, in \autoref{subsec:SpinExpectations}, we discuss the specific structure of local expectation values in the FK clock ground state, justifying the cartoon of Fig.~\ref{fig:idea}.